arun2k9317/cj_blog/OAUTH_TROUBLESHOOTING.md

 3. Under **Redirect URLs**, add:
    - `http://localhost:3000/api/auth/callback` (for development)
    - `https://nitinjamdar.in/api/auth/callback` (for production)
+   - `https://cj-blog-ncpbpttyk-arun-ss-projects-9a5ef14e.vercel.app/api/auth/callback` (for Vercel preview deployments)
+   - `https://*.vercel.app/api/auth/callback` (optional: wildcard for all Vercel preview URLs)
 4. Click **Save**

 **This is often the main cause of authentication failures!**

+**Note for Vercel Deployments:**
+- Each Vercel preview deployment gets a unique URL
+- You can either add each preview URL individually, or use a wildcard pattern
+- For production, use your custom domain URL

 ### 3. Verify Environment Variables